How do you set up a laser engraving machine?

 - Fill the water pump reservoir or chiller with distilled water.

-- Use distilled water ONLY.
+- Use distilled water or de-ionized water ONLY.

-- Tap water and de-ionized water SHOULD NOT be used.
+- Tap water SHOULD NOT be used.

 - Do NOT add chemicals such as bleach or anti-freeze to the water.
 This will VOID your laser tube warranty.